 Step 6 deals with processing the product to get it ready for the customers.
-Processing (154) usually also involves packaging and labelling.
+Processing (155) usually also involves packaging and labelling.
 It is worth noting that products' specifications may cover processing techniques or only the compliance with the use of the GI raw material, letting the processor define its own processing methods as long as they don't use non-compliant raw materials.
 Indeed, processors may use unauthorised raw materials for the GI in order to supply the offerings in their product portfolio.
 However, even if the GI product's specifications do not require processors to observe specific processing standards, they must comply with general labelling laws and GI labelling standards in markets where the GI is recognised.
-Illustrations of Steps 4,5 and 6 are provided in Box 3.10: Controlling Teguila.

-(154) For example, roasting coffee or, in the case of cacao, making cocoa butter or chocolate.
+(155) For example, roasting coffee or, in the case of cacao, making cocoa butter or chocolate.